simplicitesoftware/documentation/docs/docs/core/system-parameters-list.md

 **Description**

-Mail service configuration.
+Mail service configuration (JSON or YAML).

+It can be overridden by the `MAIL_SERVICE` environment variable.

-The JSON key-values pairs are directly used as properties to instantiate the mail session.
+The key-values pairs are directly used as properties to instantiate the mail session.

 > Note: `mail.from` are car be overridden by `EMAIL_DEFAULT_SENDER` and `BPMALERT_FROM` (for state transition).
 Both these system parameters are **deprecated** in 6.2.